asmaloney/gactar/README.md

    Instead, by adding validation, gactar produces a much better message:

    ```
-   field 'resutl' does not exist in match buffer 'goal' in production 'initialRetrieve' (line 57)
+   slot 'resutl' does not exist in match buffer 'goal' in production 'initialRetrieve' (line 57)
    ```

 ## Setup